Impressions of the Cote Vermeille: from Leucate to Collioure

 Things to do in Collioure

-If you do feel like being active, there are plenty of options to keep you busy.
+If you're feeling active, there are plenty of options to keep you busy.
 Let's start on the gentler side of things.
-I'm going to point out that we landed in Collioure during a heatwave so movement of any sort could be challenging in the full heat of the day.
-We really wanted to visit the St Elmo Fort which sits high on the hills above the town.
-You can see its profile standing proudly against the skyline below.
-It looked like an epic uphill climb and not one we were ready to face in 38 degree heat on that particular day.
+It's worth noting that we land in Collioure during a heatwave.
+Movement of any sort is challenging in the full heat of the day, yet somehow we end up hiking to the St Elmo Fort which sits high on the hills above the town.
+If a hike is not on your itinerary then fear not - that's where Le Petit Train Touristique comes in.

 Just bear in mind though that if you're interested in more than a fleeting glimpse of the Fort, you might want to leave the train here and walk back down after having a look around or maybe going inside.
 There is, quite literally, a two minute stop at the top for photos.
-We stupidly hopped back on the train but then lamented the fact we hadn't had a chance to explore properly.
-So what did we do?
-Yep we decided to walk back up the day after.

 Le Moulin and Fort St Elme